Axion Star Explosions: A New Source for Axion Indirect Detection: Introduction

-Numerical simulations of axion-like dark matter cosmologies have shown that a solitonic core forms in the center of every dark matter halo, see~\cite{Schive:2014dra,Schive:2014hza} for the first simulations and~\cite{Schwabe:2016rze,Mocz:2017wlg,Nori:2020jzx,Mina:2020eik,Chan:2021bja} for further studies.
-In Ref.~\cite{Du:2023jxh} we have explicitly calculated the number and energy density evolution of axion stars from hierarchical structure formation using semi-analytic models.
+Numerical simulations of axion-like dark matter cosmologies have shown that a solitonic core forms in the center of every dark matter halo, see~\cite{Schive:2014dra,Schive:2014hza} for the first simulations and~\cite{Schwabe:2016rze,Mocz:2017wlg,Veltmaat:2018dfz,Nori:2020jzx,Mina:2020eik,Chan:2021bja} for further studies.
+In Ref.~\cite{Du:2023jxh} we have explicitly calculated the number and energy density evolution of axion stars from hierarchical structure formation using semi-analytic models starting from an initial adiabatic perturbation spectrum.
 Ref.~\cite{Schive:2014hza} demonstrated a power law relation between the mass of an axion star and its host halo:

 where $z$ is the redshift, $M_h$ is the virial halo mass, $\alpha$ is a power law exponent, and~\cite{Schive:2014hza}: